karimelmel/karimelmel.github.io/_posts/2020-10-12-aws-detective-account-csv-file.markdown

 ```
 {: .language-python}

-I first wrote this without using a Paginator but if you have a large volume of accounts it more trivial to use Paginator rather than NextToken.
+I first wrote this without using a Paginator but if you have a large volume of accounts it is more trivial to use Paginator rather than NextToken.

 ### Why would you do this